Amrit-PennySoft/AI-pong/README.md

     //

 ^ this is where you can change how many games it takes data from before the training starts.
 I'd say 15+.

+Edit: open up console within your window to see the training and prediciting.